uvsmtid/common-salt-states/docs/todo/plugable_project_names.md

         - /srv/sources
         - /srv/resources
 ```
-What if remove `/srv/sources` and rename `/srv/states` to `/srv/artifacts`?
+What if we remove `/srv/sources` and rename `/srv/resources` to `/srv/artifacts`?
 We can generalize management of "project_names", "sources" and "resources".
 All of them are managed under the same pillar key (i.e.) named
 `artifacts_configuration`.
-For the moment let's leave
-"sources" and "resources".
+For the moment let's leave "sources" and "resources".

 ## Mechanics ##